-QUESTION YES NO N/A Building Entrances (pages 31 - 33) Does the building entrance enhance the connection between the public realm of the street and sidewalk and the private realm of the building? х Does the location of the building entrance respect the existing pattern of building entrances? x Is the building's front porch compatible with existing porches of surrounding buildings? x Are utility panels located so they are not visible on the front building wall or on the sidewalk? x Bay Windows (page 34) Are the length, height and type of bay windows compatible with those found on surrounding buildings? x Garages (pages 34 - 37) Is the garage structure detailed to create a visually interesting street frontage? Х Are the design and placement of the garage entrance and door compatible with the building and the surrounding area? х Is the width of the garage entrance minimized?
-X Is the placement of the curb cut coordinated to maximize on-street parking?
-X Rooftop Architectural Features (pages 38 - 41) Is the stair penthouse designed to minimize its visibility from the street?
-X Are the parapets compatible with the overall building proportions and other building elements? x Are the dormers compatible with the architectural character of surrounding buildings? х Are the windscreens designed to minimize impacts on the building's design and on light to adjacent buildings? x
+QUESTION YES NO N/A Building Entrances (pages 31 - 33) Does the building entrance enhance the connection between the public realm of x the street and sidewalk and the private realm of the building?
+Does the location of the building entrance respect the existing pattern of building entrances? x Is the building's front porch compatible with existing porches of surrounding buildings? x Are utility panels located so they are not visible on the front building wall or on the sidewalk? x Bay Windows (page 34) Are the length, height and type of bay windows compatible with those found on surrounding buildings? x Garages (pages 34 - 37) Is the garage structure detailed to create a visually interesting street frontage? x Are the design and placement of the garage entrance and door compatible with the building and the surrounding area? x Is the width of the garage entrance minimized? x Is the placement of the curb cut coordinated to maximize on-street parking? x Rooftop Architectural Features (pages 38 - 41) Is the stair penthouse designed to minimize its visibility from the street?
+X Are the parapets compatible with the overall building proportions and other building elements? x Are the dormers compatible with the architectural character of surrounding buildings? x Are the windscreens designed to minimize impacts on the building's design and on light to adjacent buildings? x

-Comments: The proposed renovations for the existing structure at 22 Ord Court provide articulation and fenestration that draws from the horizontality of the block face.
-Articulation to the building is provided by setbacks at the ground level, third level, and additional setback of the fourth level.
-The proposed building fronting States Street is articulated by a deck proposed at the fourth level (third story), setting back this story from the front façade.
+Comments: The proposed building fronting States Street is articulated by a deck proposed at the fourth level (third story), setting back this story from the front façade.
 Additionally, the building wall is further articulated by recesses along the façade at the first and second stories of the proposed structure.